 Visitors to the property will sometimes be hosted by Todd (who strikes a larger then life pose and personality at 6’5″ and is often wearing his trademark black cowboy hat), but more likely by one of their hospitality staff or their winemaker.
-It is a one on one event that can last a long time – often running several hours depending on who provides your tasting experience.
-If your tasting is with Todd, this can be by far the longest tour/taste you will take at any Napa Winery.
-If you do not want to be rushed, set aside at least a half day for a visit.
-The entire purpose of the tour is educational – you will be shown the vineyards, the wine production facilities (the original winery is an old barn the family converted) and caves.
-Guests will be treated to a wide variety of wines in their larger cave from both barrel and bottle – while relaxing in the larger of the two caves.
+Visits are one on one experiences which can last a long time – often running several hours depending on who provides your tasting experience.
+If your tasting is with Todd, this will probably be by far the longest tour/tasting of any Napa Valley based winery you visit.
+If you do not want to be rushed, set aside at several hours for a visit.
+The entire purpose of the tour is educational – visitors are shown the vineyards, wine production facilities (the original winery is an old barn the family converted) and caves.
+Guests will be treated to a wide variety of wines both from barrel and bottle – while relaxing in the larger of the two caves.

 Their current release Chardonnay is typically offered during the tasting.
-They were one of the first wineries in the area to not use Malolactic Fermentation on their Chardonnays – with the intent to create a wine that does not have overt buttery characteristics or is creamy in texture.
+They were one of the first wineries in the area to inhibit secondary fermentation (malolactic fermentation) on their Chardonnays – with the intent to create a wine that does not have overt buttery characteristics or is creamy in texture.
 A by product of secondary fermentation is diacetyl which can cause the buttery flavors in wines.
-Todd told us often guests tell him they don’t like Chardonnay but leave with bottles of this particular styled wine!
+Todd told us often guests tell him they don’t like Chardonnay but after trying his Chardonnay, they decide they do in fact enjoy Chardonnay.

-Their Signature Cabernet Sauvignon is barrel selection that differs each year depending on the vintage.
+The Signature Cabernet Sauvignon is a barrel selection that differs each year depending on the vintage.
 The 2012 Signature shows darker fruit notes on the bouquet along with a spicy toasted oak component.
 As the wine breathes a tinge of mocha creeps onto the bouquet.
-Higher toned fruit with good acidity which is noticeable on the mouth watering finish.
-Offers flavors of red cherry and black currant along with firm slightly chewy tannins that last for some time.
+This wine reflects higher toned fruit with good acidity which is noticeable on the mouth watering finish.
+Offers flavors of red cherry and black currant along with firm slightly chewy tannins which linger for quite some time.

-Todd also runs one of the most prestigious and limited production Napa area labels called Ghost Horse (first vintage was from 2000); it is usually sought out by extremely wealthy collectors with both domestic and international buyers.
-The amounts of wine produced each year are counted in bottles rather than cases.
+Todd also runs one of the most prestigious and limited production Napa area wine brands called Ghost Horse Vineyards (first vintage was from 2000); these wines are usually sought out by extremely wealthy collectors including both domestic and international buyers.
+Todd counts the production of Ghost Horse Vineyards each year in bottles rather than cases.
 The only white wine under the Ghost Horse label is a Chardonnay.
-The Ghost Horse Cabernet Sauvignon (the entry level wine) is among some of the highest priced wines in all of Napa Valley with his other labels Fantome, Apparition and Spectre even more sought out and priced accordingly.
+The Ghost Horse Cabernet Sauvignon (the entry level wine) is among some of the highest priced wines in all of Napa Valley with his other labels Fantome, Apparition and Spectre even more sought out and priced much higher.
 A newer label, the Premonition was introduced in 2010 – this wine takes the Ghost Horse scarcity to the next level; only six, 6 Litre bottles were crafted.
-On the price alone, several of the Ghost Horse labels are well above the typical bottle price of the seven established Napa Valley “cult” wineries (Bryant Family, Colgin, Dalla Valle, Eisele Vineyard, Grace Family, Harlan Estate and Screaming Eagle).
+On the price alone, several of the Ghost Horse wines are well above the typical bottle price of the seven established Napa Valley “cult” wineries (Bryant Family, Colgin, Dalla Valle, Eisele Vineyard, Grace Family, Harlan Estate and Screaming Eagle).

-For many years Ghost Horse was only available through knowing Todd and visiting the winery; in more recent years he selectively distributes the wine to several high end restaurants and resorts in Las Vegas.
+For many years Ghost Horse was only available through personal relationships with Todd and visiting the winery; in more recent years he selectively distributes the wine to several high end restaurants and resorts in Las Vegas.

 Serious collectors can visit the winery and choose from a variety of exclusive Ghost Horse tasting and experience options including a BBQ, various dinners and a Library tasting featuring older vintages.
-Membership to this wine club is very exclusive and ensures you access to a variety of interesting perks including participating with Todd in some of his adventures such as auto racing, downhill skiing, cigar smoking and other experiences.
+Membership to this wine club is very exclusive and ensures one has access to a variety of interesting perks including participating with Todd in some of his adventures such as auto racing, downhill skiing, cigar smoking and other experiences.
 There are two tiers of membership to this wine club, one starts at $500,000 and the other is a million dollars.
 When people come to the Napa Valley – mentioning the price of these two tiered wine club membership is always a good conversation piece.

-Be sure to ask Todd about the many worldwide wine events that he conducts and participates in.
+Be sure to ask Todd about the many worldwide wine events that he hosts or participates in.
 He keeps a travel schedule that would bring younger men to their knees.
-For more information about Ghost Horse visit: www.ghosthorseworld.com and the Anderson’s Conn Valley website here: www.connvalleyvineyards.com
+For more information about Ghost Horse Vineyards visit: www.ghosthorseworld.com and the Anderson’s Conn Valley website here: www.connvalleyvineyards.com

 NOTE: Astute followers of Anderson’s Conn Valley will remember that in September 2017 Anderson’s Conn Valley partnered with the Thorn Hill tasting room on Main Street in downtown St. Helena to offer their wines to visitors (without needing an appointment).
-Even some of their entry level coveted Ghost Horse Vineyard wine was available here for a very short while.
-Visits were by walk-in hosted either at the sit down tables or at the bar the small patio in the back where customers could bring and eat their lunch either before or after a tasting.
+Even some of the entry level coveted Ghost Horse Vineyard wine was available here for a very short while.
+Visits were by walk-in hosted either at the sit down tables, the bar or on the small patio in the back where customers could bring and eat their lunch either before or after a tasting.
 As of October 2018, Anderson’s Conn Valley is no longer tasting their wines here and the Thorn Hill Tasting room is permanently closed.